WASdev/lib.rtcomm.clientjs/README.md

      // Initialize the Service.
 [Using onSuccess/onFailure callbacks]
      // This initializes the MQTT layer and enables inbound Communication. var rtcommEndpoint = null;
-     ibmEndpointProvider.init(endpointProviderConfig,
+     endpointProvider.init(endpointProviderConfig,
         /* onSuccess */ function(object) {
+             // object is {'registered': <boolean>, 'ready': <boolean>, 'object': <endpoint if createEndpoint>}
              console.log('init was successful, rtcommEndpoint: ', object);
              rtcommEndpoint = object.endpoint;
         },
        /* onFailure */ function(error) {
              console.error('init failed: ', error);
        }
      );

 The instantiation example above automatically registers with the 'rtcomm server' and creates a RtcommEndpoint which is assigned to the 'rtcommEndpoint' variable.
-However, the developer can choose to decouple this behavior and specifically init and createRtcommEndpoint.
+However, the developer can choose to decouple this behavior and specifically init and getRtcommEndpoint.
 The 'rtcommEndpoint' can now be used to create connections(calls) to other Endpoints.

 Further information on the RtcommEndpoint API is located [here](https://github.com/WASdev/lib.rtcomm.clientjs/wiki/module-rtcomm.EndpointProvider.API)